dhazelett/stack-whoops/README.md

 Stack Middleware for Whoops, the cool kids error handler.

 ## Warning!
-This Middleware has no tests, I honestly don't have time to write exception catching unit tests, I have a newborn.
+This Middleware has no tests.
 I really just wanted a middleware for whoops+stack. _feel free to send a PR with tests if it's that important_

 ## Usage